mangia3/POR-Behavioral-Rig/README.md

 # POR-Behavioral-Rig
+The main purpose of the POR Behavioral Rig is to automate the experimentation process for studying physiological responses (such as palp opening response or POR) in locusts due to various odors.
+This code controls a compact, centralized physical rig to carry out trials.
+Ultimately this works toward making research processes more efficient and aiding in quicker, more accurate experimental trial conduction.

 ## Overview
-This system automates physiological response experiments in locusts by controlling:
+This system automates palp opening response (POR) experiments in locusts by controlling:
 - Dual-camera video recording
 - Precise odor delivery (8 channels)
 - Motorized positioning of test subjects